BrailleRAP building manual

 Equipment:

-• 3D printed parts: BOTTOM_AXIS_left prepared with nut and grub screw (cf Preparation of axis supports)
+• 3D printed parts: BOTTOM_AXIS_left2 prepared with nut and grub screw (see Preparation of axle supports)

-• 3D printed parts: TOP_AXIS_left prepared with nut and grub screw (see Preparation of axle supports)
+• 3D printed parts: TOP_AXIS_left2 prepared with nut and grub screw (see Preparation of axle supports)

 • 4 M3-14 screws